cloudpassage-community/content-2017-02-10-wp472/README.md

     * The containers will register to your account and appear in the group associated with the agent key.
 1. `cd app/ && python ./runme.py`
     * This will run the tool against your account.

+## Bonus material!!

+The LIDS policy in the root directory of this repository (`wordpress_content_injection.lids.json`) is populated with known malicious IPs.

+Feedback: toolbox@cloudpassage.com